Trial of Derek Chauvin: Defense witnesses

 Fowler's evidence in Chauvin's trial was reminiscent of the cause of death given in the case of 19-year-old college student Anton Black, a black teenager who died in 2018 after being restrained and pinned to the ground by three white police officers.
 A medical report Fowler signed said the teenager's death was because of his heart issues and that it was an accident.
 Fowler is facing a lawsuit by Black's family, which accuses him of concealing evidence and protecting the officers.
 The ACLU accused Fowler of "creating false narratives about what kills Black people in police encounters".
+In 2025, the Maryland state government announced that an independent audit of Fowler's determinations of the manner of death during his time as Maryland's Chief Medical Examiner found that dozens of deaths in police custody should have been classified as homicides, and suggested a pattern of racial disparity.

 Footage of Floyd's previous arrest

 The New York Times reported that while trial judge Cahill tried to strictly limit Floyd's past acts and state of mind saying they were not relevant to the case, defense attorney Nelson was allowed to open Chauvin's defense with a video of a May 2019 arrest of Floyd related to previous drug use suggesting that it showed "a pattern of behavior in which Mr. Floyd responded to the police by panicking, implying that he faked his response".
 Nelson had previously said in court, "[Floyd's response] goes to the very nature of this case and why public perception is what it is; the things that he is saying.
 'I can't breathe.'
 'I'm claustrophobic.'
 Calling out for his Mama."